tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

 	"upgradeDomain": "UD0"
 }
 ```
-Here&#8217;s a break down of the properties:
+Here's a break down of the properties:

   * nodeName: is the name that we will see in logs and the management console.
   * iPAddress: is a discoverable name or IPAddress for the node